jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

 1. Install Chocolatey according to the instructions [here](https://chocolatey.org/install).
 You do not have to enter your email address in the first step.

-1. Launch a terminal with Windows Administrator rights and install Minikube, Kubectl (the Kubernetes CLI) and the Docker CLI with the help of Chocolatey:
+1. Launch a terminal with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI) and the Docker CLI with the help of Chocolatey:

+     **ATTENTION** : Please remove the items you arleady have in the command below, no need to reinstall them !

        choco install -y python virtualbox minikube kubernetes-cli docker awscli

 1. Launch Minikube:
+     **ATTENTION** : If your are not using ISEN Network, DO NOT set the proxy settings !

        minikube --docker-env HTTP_PROXY="http://<isen-proxy-host>:<isen-proxy-port>" --docker-env HTTPS_PROXY="http://<isen-proxy-host>:<isen-proxy-port>" --docker-env NO_PROXY="127.0.0.1,192.168.99.0/24,10.0.0.0/8" start

     **Notes on the parameters:**